-Nasa mission to target 'Marsquakes'
+Nasa probe blasts off to study Mars quakes

 "As seismic waves travel through [Mars] they pick up information along the way; as they travel through different rocks," explained Dr Bruce Banerdt, InSight's principal investigator.
 "And all those wiggles you see on seismograms - scientists understand how to pull that information out.
 After we've gotten many, many Marsquakes from different directions, we can put together a three dimensional view of the inside of Mars."

-Lift-off on an Atlas rocket from the Vandenberg Air Force Base in California is scheduled for 04:05 local time (12:05 BST) on Saturday, although forecast fog may force a delay.
+Thick fog did not affect the launch on an Atlas rocket from the Vandenberg Air Force Base in California at 04:05 local time (12:05 BST) on Saturday.

 Nasa last sent seismometers to the Red Planet on the Viking landers in the 1970s.
 But these missions failed to detect ground vibrations because the instruments were positioned on the body of the probes.